 There’s no shortage of books, articles, blogs and journals focusing on the topic of leadership.
 Specifically, many write about the key behaviors, actions and experiences that are needed to achieve leadership success.
 We look for the common threads that can be weaved together to build a picture of what great leaders do.
 The thinking is that armed with this knowledge, others can learn to transform themselves into successful leaders.

 I spend a lot of time thinking about leadership.
-Like most people, my thoughts focus on the great leaders that I have known.
+Like most people, my thoughts focus on the great leaders that I’ve experienced first-hand.
 I think about what they do that makes them successful.
-Then I try to piece together a leadership puzzle with a collection of actions that can be replicated.
+Then I try to piece together a leadership puzzle with a collection of actions and behaviors that can be replicated.

 Over time, I’ve come to realize that most leaders are not easily definable.
 Often their strengths are unique qualities that are not shared across the broad spectrum of leaders.
 What makes them so successful is that they don’t fit into a standard puzzle – rather they look to form new shapes, to define fresh boundaries, and to embrace solutions not seen by others.